Floyd-Dev-commit/Benchmarking-Memory-Wall/README.md

 **DOI** https://doi.org/10.5281/zenodo.20748567
 **E-mail** floydstudy@outlook.com

-If you have any questions, please feel free to access the pdf report via DOI link.
+If you have any questions, please feel free to access the PDF report via DOI link.
+(PDF was uploaded to this repository as well.)
 Shoud you  have any further questions, you may also contact me via E-mail.

 ---